(Everybody's Waitin' for) The Man with the Bag: Ben Beaumont-Thomas, writing for The Guardian, praised the vocal technique of the singer on the cover. In 2022 Billboard also highlighted "the opportunity to flex her vocal muscles" on the song for Jessie J. In 2024 Cosmopolitan listed Man with the Bag as the 67th Best Christmas Songs of All Time. Charts

+Certifications

+Other versions

 The song has been covered by many artists, including The Brian Setzer Orchestra.

 The TV show Ally McBeal borrowed the song's title for a December 11, 2000 episode that featured Vonda Shepard singing the song.
 Her version was included in the holiday album Ally McBeal: A Very Ally Christmas.
 The album received positive reviews and several critics cited Shephard's version of the song as the album's highlight.Maestri, Cathy (December 15, 2000) "Overflow of holiday CDs offer good cheer: From pop to country to alternative, there is music for everyone's stockings", The Press-Enterprise (Riverside, California), page AA-13.
 Jane Monheit recorded the song for her 2005 album The Season, and performed it on her 2019 Holiday tour.
 Seth MacFarlane recorded the song for his 2014 album Holiday for Swing.
-The song has also been covered by Voctave, a central Florida a capella group.
+The song has also been covered by Voctave, a central Florida a cappella group.

-Jessie J covered the song for an advert for Boots during Christmas 2015.
-The version was released as a single titled "Man with the Bag", and charted on the UK Singles Chart at number 70 in 2020 and number 85 in 2021.
-It 2022 it was certified Silver by the British Phonographic Industry (BPI).

 Darren Criss and Adam Lambert performed a duet of the song for Criss' album, A Very Darren Crissmas.

+Hannah Waddingham performed a duet of the song for soundtrack from TV Special in Apple TV+ called Hannah Waddingham: Home For Christmas.